thiagolunardi/MvcMusicStoreDDD/README.md

+> This sample is outdated, please refere to [Equinox Project](https://github.com/EduardoPires/EquinoxProject) for the lastes state of the art.

 # MVC MusicStore Application

 The same known [MusicStore](https://github.com/aspnet/MusicStore/) application, published by [Microsoft](http://microsoft.github.io/), but written using tons of design and architectural patterns to force the delivery of a high quality code and provide a responsable development.